Applied Economics Clinic

 The Applied Economics Clinic provides technical expertise to public service organizations working on topics related to the environment, consumer rights, the energy sector, and community equity.

 Founded by GDAE Senior Research Fellow Liz Stanton in February 2017, the Clinic is a non-profit consulting group offering low-cost and pro bono expert services from seasoned professionals, while also providing on-the-job training to the next generation of technical experts on public interest issues.

-The Clinic—housed at Tufts University’s Global Development and Environment Institute—employs several Masters and Doctoral level students as research assistants, and has also hired a second professional staff member who will begin work in late April.
+The Clinic — housed at Tufts University’s Global Development and Environment Institute — employs several Masters and Doctoral level students as research assistants, and has also hired a second professional staff member.
+Learn more at aeclinic.org.